vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ### <a id="nsx-alb-cert-mgmt"> </a> NSX Advanced Load Balancer: Certificate Management

 The default system-generated controller certificate generated for SSL/TSL connections will not have the required subject alternate name (SAN) entries.
-Complete the following steps to create a controller certificate:
+Perform the following steps to create a controller certificate:

 1. Log in to the NSX Advanced Load Balancer controller and go to **Templates** > **Security** > **SSL/TLS Certificates**.